How to Practice Coding Interviews at Home

 Under interview conditions, you see this: "Given a collection of intervals, merge all overlapping intervals and return the result."
 No tag, no pattern label, no "Interval Merging" hint anywhere on the page.

 Same problem.
 Completely different experience.
 The first trains you to execute a known pattern.
-The second trains you to identify it, implement it cleanly, and verify it mentally before running the code.
+The second trains you to read the constraints, pick the right approach, implement it cleanly, and verify it mentally before running the code.
 Only the second transfers to a real interview.

 - Resetting the timer: "Just 5 more minutes" destroys the pressure signal entirely.
 The timer is a boundary you can't negotiate with.
 Resetting it trains you to expect extensions that won't exist in a real round.

-- Peeking at hints after getting stuck: Even a one-second glance at the category tag shifts your brain from identification mode to execution mode.
-That identification skill only develops when you sit with the uncertainty long enough to work through it yourself.
+- Peeking at hints after getting stuck: Even a one second glance at the category tag shifts your brain from identification mode to execution mode.
+Knowing which pattern to use only develops when you sit with the uncertainty long enough to work through it yourself.

-- Running code to debug instead of tracing by hand: If you're burning execution attempts to find bugs, you're skipping the mental dry run.
+- Running code to debug: If you're burning execution attempts to find bugs, you're skipping the mental dry run.
 The compiler isn't your debugger.
 Trace first, run second.

 Everything here covers solo practice conditions.
-If you want the full protocol for running structured mock sessions with a partner, that's a different skill. covers peer mock interviews, including how to give useful feedback as the interviewer.
+If you want the full protocol for running structured mock sessions with a partner, that's a different skill.
+Our mock coding interview guide covers peer mock interviews, including how to give useful feedback as the interviewer.

-For a structured plan that builds these conditions into a daily routine over four weeks, walks through the progression from untimed practice to full simulation.
+For a structured plan that builds these conditions into a daily routine over four weeks, our 90-day FAANG preparation plan walks through the progression from untimed practice to full simulation.
 For the bigger picture on how interview preparation fits together, from foundations through pattern mastery to pressure testing, the complete coding interview preparation guide covers the full framework.

 Remember the Merge Intervals example?
 Under comfort conditions, the tag told you it was an interval merging problem before you read the description.
 Under interview conditions, you had to identify it from two words: "overlapping" and "merge."
 That's the whole gap.
-When you can make that identification without the tag, build the sorting invariant without the hint, and trace the edge cases without the compiler, you've closed the conditions gap.
+When you can make that identification without the tag, build the sorting invariant without the hint, and trace the edge cases without the compiler, you've closed the distance between practice and performance.
 The practice environment finally matches the test.